Park City Rail Trail Master Plan

 Can we leave the rail trail as is (not widen it) and create a nice dirt path near it for people on foot and with dogs?
 Looking forward to addressing this and more at the City Council Meeting on September 1st.

-Jill O asked over 1 year ago
+Jill O asked about 2 years ago

 Thank you for your feedback, Jill.
 We look forward to hearing from you tomorrow evening, September 1, during the City Council meeting.